API Root URL

 For US and Canada users - https://usapi.envizi.com/api

-For UK and South African users - https://ukapi.envizi.com/api
+For UK, Europe and South African users - https://ukapi.envizi.com/api

-A valid Envizi user name and password must be supplied for authentication.
+A valid API token must be supplied for authentication.

 There should be no space or any other non URL standard characters supplied in the API address.

 SSO logins are not able to access the Envizi API - SSO credentials are being defined and authored by your own organization rather than Envizi.
-In order to access the API, you would need to create a new physical Envizi login with user name and password for the authentication.
+In order to access the API, you would need to create and use an Envizi API Access Token.

 The Envizi API is communicated on HTTPS protocol over TLS1.2.